websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/rendering-views-with-mvc-portlet.md

    :language: jsp
 ```

-The `portlet:renderURL` tag is available from the portlet taglib and is assigned the prefix `portlet`.
+The `portlet:renderURL` tag comes from the portlet taglib and is assigned the prefix `portlet`.
 The render URL above is assigned to the variable `view2URL`.
 The render URL declares the `portlet:param` named `mvcPath` the value `/view_2.jsp`.
 When the portlet renders, the `mvcPath` parameter is added to the portlet's [`RenderRequest`](https://docs.liferay.com/portlet-api/2.0/javadocs/javax/portlet/RenderRequest.html) object.
 On processing portlet requests, [`MVCPortlet`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.java) renders the template assigned to `mvcPath`.

-A render URL must be bound to an action for the portlet to use the URL.
-UI components, such as hyperlinks and buttons, produce request objects that portlet render URLs can be bound to.
-The hyperlink `<a href="<%= view2URL %>">Go to View 2</a>` binds the render URL to an action.
+A render URL must be bound to a UI component, such as a hyperlink or buttons, for the portlet to use the URL.
+The hyperlink `<a href="<%= view2URL %>">Go to View 2</a>` binds the render URL to a UI component.

 When a user clicks on the *Go to View 2* hyperlink, a portlet request that includes the `mvcPath` parameter is sent to the portlet class.

 ## Handling the mvcPath Portlet Parameter

-When a portlet receives the request object, it can respond to the request object parameters. `C8M3Portlet`'s `render` method response to render requests.
+When a portlet receives the request object, it can respond to the request object parameters. `C8M3Portlet`'s `render` method responds to render requests.

 ```{literalinclude} ./rendering-views-with-mvc-portlet/resources/liferay-c8m3.zip/c8m3-web/src/main/java/com/acme/c8m3/web/internal/portlet/C8M3Portlet.java
    :dedent: 1